githall/Plato/CONTRIBUTING.md

 **Complex CSS-**

-- Separate multiple classes that use the same CSS onto new lines
+- Combine CSS class names & separate multiple classes that share the same CSS onto new lines
 - Put the opening bracket at the end of the first line.
 - Use one space before the opening bracket.
 - Put the closing bracket on a new line, without leading spaces.